Table of Contents

 - Create a comfortable sleeping area in your yard for your dog.
 Put their regular bed in this spot during the day or get another bed for outdoor use only.
 Throw a pillow or blanket into it, which has the scent of their indoor bed on it.

 - Don’t leave your dog alone in your yard for long periods of time.
 Play with them regularly, and ensure they have a wide selection of interactive toys and objects to keep them entertained.

 - When you are gardening, such as planting out flowers and seeds, don’t let your dog see you.
 If possible, have them taken out for a walk, or at the least keep them in the house.
-If they see you digging your yard, its likely they will copy your behavior.
+If they see you digging your yard, it’s likely they will copy your behavior.

 - Bury chicken wire or wire mesh under the top layer of dirt in the areas where your dog likes to dig.
 Plants will still be able to grow through it, but it will stop your dog from being able to dig any more than an inch or two below the surface.
-You can also put large rocks over the area they like to dig in, to stop them going back to the same spot.
+You can also put large rocks over the area they like to dig in, to stop them from going back to the same spot.